Investing in Innovation to Drive Gender

 What We Do

 Our goal is to raise transformational gifts to make the maximum investment in and with communities across the state to create a world of equal opportunity for women and girls.

 How We Are Different

-At the Women’s Foundation of Minnesota, we apply an Intersectional Equity Framework™ inclusive of gender, race, place, and additional identities (ethnicity, sovereignty, class, age, ability, LGBTQ+, immigration status) to our research, grantmaking, public policy agenda, and internal work.
+At the Women’s Foundation of Minnesota, we apply an Intersectional Equity Framework™ inclusive of gender, race, place, and additional identities (ethnicity, sovereignty, socioeconomic class, age, disability, LGBTQ+, immigration status) to our research, grantmaking, public policy agenda, and internal work.

 What is intersectionality?

 Intersectionality is the practice of examining the intersecting identities of people and communities and how it impacts their access to opportunity and well-being.